FlorianBr/Linuxkrams/README.md

  5. Network infos
  6. Processes

+# Docker

+Docker compose files and other stuff I uso (or used) for docker containers:

+- Grafana stack with influxdb, grafana, telegraf and chronograf
+- Mosquitto MQTT broker
+- PiHole for fighting spam and ads
+- zigbee2mqtt for my zigbee network

 # KODI

 Stuff for my Raspberry Pi running KODI.
 Probably deprecated because I haven't used it in a while, I mostly use a Nvidia Shield now.